rykroon/blog/content/posts/discovering-mmt.md

 This confirms that the system balances to zero.
 The government’s negative net worth (debt) is mirrored by the private sector’s positive net worth.
 What an amazing insight!

+## Why Understanding MMT Matters
+Understanding Modern Monetary Theory (MMT) offers a new way to think about government spending, debt, and economic policy.
+MMT challenges the common idea that the federal government should manage its budget like a household.
+Unlike households, governments that issue their own currency operate under different rules.

+According to MMT, the real limits on government spending are the availability of resources—like labor, materials, and technology—and the potential for inflation, rather than budget deficits.
+This perspective shifts the focus from asking, “How will we pay for it?” to “Do we have the resources to support it?”
+This can help us better understand how different economic policies are funded.

+MMT also provides a different way to view national debt.
+Rather than seeing deficits as a sign of poor financial health, they can be understood as part of the flow of money within the economy, supporting various activities like employment and business growth.

+Overall, learning about MMT helps people think critically about economic systems and government policies.
+It encourages a deeper understanding of how money works at the national level, helping individuals make more informed decisions when considering economic issues.